 A long-felt need

 Karolinska Institutet has a close, interactive relationship with the wider community.
 Seminars, lectures and symposia form a natural part of its schedule of activities.
-Despite this, the university has lacked its own premises in which to arrange public events, and there has long been a need for its own lecture hall complex.
+Despite this, the university has previously lacked its own premises in which to arrange public events, and there has long been a need for its own lecture hall complex.

 As far back as 1937 architect Ture Rydberg drew up plans for a large lecture hall, his "Per Haps" proposal winning Karolinska Institutet's architecture competition for future campus development.
 The plans were however shelved due to lack of funds.